Graham Kelly (footballer, born 1997): Port Vale

-Kelly signed a one-year contract, with the option for a second year, at newly relegated EFL League Two club Port Vale in June 2017.
+Kelly signed a one-year contract, with the option for a second year, at newly-relegated EFL League Two club Port Vale in June 2017.
 He said he was looking forward to working with manager Michael Brown and being reunited with former Sheffield United coach Chris Morgan.
 On 8 September 2017, he joined National League North side Bradford Park Avenue on a one-month loan after manager Mark Bower needed cover for the injured Shane Killock, Matt Hill and Luca Havern.
 He scored his first goal in senior football in his final appearance for Avenue, after combining well with Oli Johnson in a 2–0 win over Brackley Town at the Horsfall Stadium.
 On 26 January 2018, he joined Kevin Davies's National League North side Southport on loan until the end of the 2017–18 season.
 He recovered from a car accident on the M6 motorway to make a total of 11 appearances for the "Sandgrounders".
 Upon his return to Vale Park he was informed by manager Neil Aspin that he would not be retained beyond the summer.

 Larne

 On 2 August 2018, Kelly joined NIFL Championship side Larne.
-He established himself in the side as a left-sided centre back in the club's favoured three at the back formation, as Larne went on to win the 2018–19 NIFL Championship.
+He established himself in the side as a left-sided centre-back in the club's favoured three at the back formation, as Larne went on to win the 2018–19 NIFL Championship.
 He made 27 appearances before the 2019–20 season was ended early due to the COVID-19 pandemic in Northern Ireland.
 On 2 December 2020, he played in the County Antrim Shield as Larne held Glentoran to a 0–0 draw and then won the resulting penalty shoot-out 4–3 to win the club its first major trophy in 33 years.
 He scored his first goal for the club on 11 December, "a stunning curler into the top corner" in a 3–1 win over Linfield at Inver Park.
 He made 20 appearances in the 2020–21 campaign, helping Larne to finish in a UEFA Europa Conference League qualification place.
 He signed a contract extension to keep him at the club until 2023.
 Larne retained their County Antrim Shield title with a 1–0 win over Linfield.
 He played 30 games in the 2021–22 season, including the 4–2 win over Glentoran at The Oval in the final of the UEFA Europa Conference League play-offs.
-A third successive County Antrim Shield title was secured with a penalty shoot-out victory over Linfield.
+A third-successive County Antrim Shield title was secured with a penalty shoot-out victory over Linfield.
+Larne won the first Irish League title of their 134-year history in the 2022–23 season.
+He left the club at the expiry of his contract to find first-team football elsewhere.